5 min read · Cost

 | Large two-story, complex trim, multi-color | $11,000–$23,000+ |

-Sierra Siding's typical exterior painting scope band in the Sacramento Valley as of 2026.
+Typical exterior painting planning range for the Sacramento Valley — a general California market range, not a Sierra Siding quote.
 Includes pressure wash, surface prep, caulk, primer, two-coat premium acrylic, and standard masking/cleanup.
 Final number is set on-site by prep scope, trim complexity, and color count — your written estimate is what governs.

 Key takeaways